Accessing Block Hash

 Last updated

 Block hashes are the cryptographic representations of a block's content.
 They encapsulate the entirety of a block's information, primarily its block header.
 When it comes to storage proofs, accessing the relevant block hash is the critical first step in affirming the integrity and authenticity of any on-chain data.
-It sets the stage for all subsequent verification processes in the storage proof workflow.
+It sets the stage for all subsequent verification processes in the .

 Smart contracts can retrieve these block hashes in various ways, each with its own trade-offs and considerations.
 Let’s explore some common methods: